 Dispositions

-Dispositions for each competency are listed in a table under the knowledge area and skill-level table.
-They describe the attitudes and mannerisms you should bring to the table while carrying out the task.
-Again, building these into the competencies reinforces the idea that it’s not just about what you accomplish but how you accomplish it.
+Dispositions are listed separate from the competencies as they apply to all competencies and not just a select few.
+A professional disposition describes the attitudes and mannerisms you should bring to the table while carrying out the task.
+Again, building these into the self-evaluation process reinforces the idea that it’s not just about what you accomplish but how you accomplish it.
 You should be practicing responsible, professional behavior now so that it’s second-nature when you’re on the job.
 In general, you should think of dispositions as covering things like in-class participation, attendance, meeting deadlines, contributing to groups, and generally taking a active role in the course and your learning.

 How to do a Competency-Based Evaluation

 Our evaluations have two parts.
 The first is what we’ll call the report card.
-This is an assignment by assignment accounting and evaluation of your work.
-The second part is a deeper reflection on your progress and a closer look at key entries from your report card.
-The reflection lets you add context and background information to the report card.
+This is an assignment by assignment accounting and evaluation of your work with respect to knowledge areas and skill-levels.
+The second part is a deeper reflection focused on tasks, competencies, and professional dispositions.
+During this reflection you’ll be asked to comment on your overall progress and take a closer look at key entries from your report card.
+Overall, the reflection lets you add context and background information to the report card while mapping what’s reported there to the course competencies.

 Self-Evaluation Part 1: The Report Card

-For each knowledge area you list on an assignment, you must assess the skill level you displayed when carrying out that assignment as well as the skill level required by the assignment.
-It’s important to remember that we are trying to reach the skill-levels listed on the course competencies by the end of the semester.
+The skill-levels you see on the course competencies are aspirational.
+They are what we hope to achieve by the end of the semester.
 You will not necessarily need or reach those skill-levels on each assignment.
 Be honest with yourself about the skill level you displayed.
 Your reflections and our post-reflection meetings will often look closely at your evaluation of skill-level needed, skill-level displayed, and any difference between the two.

 Self-Evaluation Part 2: The Reflection